justanotherdot/justanotherdot/site/posts/feature-flag-cleanly-with-blocks.md

 ---
 title: Feature Flag Cleanly With Blocks
 author: Ryan James Spencer
-date:
+date: 2020-06-29T09:45:44.592349850+00:00
 tags:
   - rust
 summary: >-
   If you're tired of polluting your code with one-off functions and identifiers, then you can turn to blocks in Rust to simplify the mayhem.
-I explore how to feature flag code using blocks as well as how to use the same pattern to make your code easier to read and maintain.
+While you can use blocks to feature flag code, the same pattern applies to general refactoring, making your code easier to read and maintain.
 ---

-I recently had to feature flag some code in JavaScript and felt myself reeling for blocks in Rust.
-In the JavaScript code, I didn't want to break out the logic into it's own function or module as I didn't want to dedicate to an interface up front as the code was a proof of concept.
+I recently had to feature flag some code in JavaScript and felt myself wishing I had Rust's expression-based blocks.
+In the JavaScript code, I didn't want to break out the logic into its own function or module as I the code was a proof of concept and deciding on an interface early on would distract me.
 In languages that aren't expression and block oriented, you have one of two choices:

 1. Use an immediately invoked function
-2. Have 'unset' variables on the outside of some scope and a scope that potentially assigns to the variables
+2. Have 'unset' or 'default' variables on the outside of some scope and a scope that potentially assigns to the variables

 Here's an example of the two cases in JS: